vertica/vertica-python/README.md

     time.sleep(timeout)
     connection.cancel()

-# Example 1: Cancel the query before Cursor.execute() return
+# Example 1: Cancel the query before Cursor.execute() return.
+#            The query stops executing in a shorter time after the cancel message is sent.
 with vertica_python.connect(**conn_info) as conn:
     cur = conn.cursor()